- - Snow = Skiing

 Outdoor sports have been difficult in the last month due to many thaws, rain and freezing rain making it hard to ski, snowshoe or even skate on the canal (which has been closed since ).
 The artificially-cooled Rink of Dreams at City Hall is still open for use, though, so Lynn and I went skating there.

 With a big two-week long melt in the forecast it looks like winter might be already at an end.
 We took the opportunity of a last day below freezing to get out and ski on all the new snow.

-With the weird weather it has been an odd year for skiing and so Adam has only done 13 days of skiing and 96.8 km to date.
+With the weird weather it has been an odd year for skiing and so I have only done 13 days of skiing and 96.8 km to date.

 At the National Gallery

 We were at the National Gallery on a very quiet Thursday afternoon.
 We were there for The Advent of Abstraction: Russia, 1914–1923 and the The Intimate World of Josef Sudek photography exhibit, too.

 At last the weather has cooled off and our previously melted Rideau Canal has become available for skating!
 This first time out on the canal this year Lynn and I did the 15.6 km end-to-end skate and included a stop for lunch.
 Yes, Lynn ate all the saurkraut.

 Ice Skating on the Rink of Dreams